-Cristina M. R. Norcross is the founding editor of the online poetry journal, Blue Heron Review (www.blueheronreview.com) and the author of 7 poetry collections.
-Her most recent books include Amnesia and Awakenings (Local Gems Press, 2016), and Still Life Stories (Aldrich Press, 2016).
-Her works have been published, or are forthcoming, in: The Toronto Quarterly, Your Daily Poem, Lime Hawk, The Poetry Storehouse, Right Hand Pointing, and Pirene’s Fountain, among others.
-Cristina’s work also appears in numerous anthologies.
-She was a semi-finalist in the 2015 Concrete Wolf Chapbook Competition and a finalist in the 2015 Five Oaks Press Chapbook Contest.
-She is the co-founder of Random Acts of Poetry and Art Day and a contributing artist to The Art Ambush Project.
-Find out more about this poet at: www.cristinanorcross.com
+Cristina M. R. Norcross is the editor of the online poetry journal, Blue Heron Review (www.blueheronreview.com), and the author of 8 poetry collections.
+Her latest book is Beauty in the Broken Places (Kelsay Books, 2019).
+Other recent collections include Amnesia and Awakenings (Local Gems Press, 2016) and Still Life Stories (Kelsay Books, 2016).
+Cristina’s poems have been published, or are forthcoming, in: The Toronto Quarterly, Visual Verse, Red Cedar, The Avocet, Your Daily Poem, Lime Hawk, The Poetry Storehouse, Right Hand Pointing, and Pirene’s Fountain, among others.
+Her work also appears in numerous print anthologies.
+Cristina is the co-founder of Random Acts of Poetry and Art Day (celebrated annually on February 20th).
+Find out more about this author at: www.cristinanorcross.com

 Unsung Love Songs (2010)

 Land & Sea: Poetry Inspired by Art (2007), with co-author artist Irene Ruddock

 Living Nature's Moments: A Conversation Between Poetry and Photography (2014), with co-author Patricia Bashford